 Business Culture in Croatia is characterised by: business communication, business etiquette, business meeting etiquette, internship and student placements, cost of living, work-life-balance and social media guide.

 Croatia is strategically placed at the crossroads of Central Europe, the Balkans and the Adriatic Sea and is also close to the Mediterranean.
 It is bordering Hungary to the north-east, Serbia to the east, Bosnia and Herzegovina to the south-east, Montenegro to the south-east, the Adriatic Sea to the south-west and Slovenia to the north-west.

-The population of Croatia is 4,290,612 (census 2011) and its capital and largest city is Zagreb with a population of 792,875, followed by Split-Dalmatia with a population of 455,242.
+The population of Croatia was approximately 4 million in 2022, which is slightly down compared to the previous decade when it was 4,290,612 (census 2011).
+Its capital and largest city is Zagreb with a population of 806,000 in 2022, followed by Split-Dalmatia with a population of 448,000.
 Altogether Croatia comprises 20 counties as well as the city of Zagreb.
 Most of the population are Croat, with the most common religious denomination being Roman Catholicism.

 Croatia covers 56,594 square kilometres (21,851 square miles) with a diverse climate ranging from continental to alpine and Mediterranean along the coast.
 Croatia’s Adriatic coast contains more than a thousand islands.